Kimchuls/hnswlib/README.md

 ### 0.2 repository structure

-Our change compared to the original [hnswlib](https://github.com/nmslib/hnswlib) library is mainly in the folder `./hnswlib`.
-Now we explain every updates in that function
+Our change compared to the original [hnswlib](https://github.com/nmslib/hnswlib) library is mainly in the folder `./HNSW-Merger`.
+Now we explain every updates in that folder:

 ```
 ./